A major innovation for high resolution solar observation

 The SSM is small and easy to operate.
 You will place the separated sensor next to the entrance pupil of your instrument for a more accurate measure.

-The integrated screen gives the instant seeing value in Arc Second, and the light input.
+The integrated OLED screen gives the instant seeing value in Arc Second, the light input and a 1 minute moving average.
 Inputs are updated twice per second.

 The SSM uses less than 200mA and can run on battery from 6 to 12V.
 It is powered by the USB port when connected to a PC.